Midwife in the Tire Swing

-During the boy’s first summer in Willipaq, Lucy informed Ronnie that all in this region of the State of Maine got their electricity from a power grid that included a wood chip fired generating plant down-county.
+During the boy’s first summer in Willipaq, Lucy informed Ronnie that all in this region of the State of Maine got their electricity from a wood chip fired generating plant down-county.
 While the paper mills only took certain kinds of trees, and cut depending on what paper process they were tooled up for; the generating station could burn anything, and this encouraged year-round clear-cutting, a kind of strip mining of trees.
 “Genocide,” Lucy said.
 He took a swallow from a cloudy pint bottle and passed it to the boy.
 Ronnie gulped, coughed, and agreed—trees were harmless even though they cluttered up the landscape—and explained this to Billie Trout, his girlfriend, in turn.

-“Totally,” she said
+“Totally,” she said.

 “I got a new job.
 At the grocery?”
 Ronnie’s wide-eyed innocence made Lucy immediately suspicious, but Cat was pleased.
 The Hobarts rejoiced that this was indoors work which, while presented as bagging groceries at the Red and White, paid the same as newspaper delivery and did not require Lucy to be up and moving at 4:00 AM on rainy days to drive him in the farm truck.
 Both guessed the Maumau’s new job was not at a grocery store.
 Ronnie made the transition from newspapering to living on the avails of prostitution without a hitch.
 In leaving newspapering he made a sound move toward anonymity that would witness for his continued at-large status.